 Artist-in-Residence

-Since education and community engagement is a cornerstone of both Ballet Des Moines and the Greater Des Moines Public Art Foundation, the AiR will engage with youth at Des Moines Public Schools.
+Education and community engagement is a cornerstone of both Ballet Des Moines and the Greater Des Moines Public Art Foundation; the AiR will engage with youth at Des Moines Public Schools.
 Under the guidance of the Ballet Des Moines Team, the 2025-26 AiR and selected Ballet Des Moines Company Dancers will engage elementary school students that highlight specific elements of each art discipline while illustrating the value of interdisciplinary collaboration.

 EDUCATIONAL & COMMUNITY ENGAGEMENT